rticommunity/rticonnextdds-usecases-medical/MedicalDevices/README.md

 How to Build this Code
 ----------------------
-On all platforms, the first thing you must do is set an environment variable called NDDSHOME.
+On all platforms, the first thing you must do is set an environment variable called `NDDSHOME`.
 This environment variable must point to the rti_connext_dds-.5.x.x directory inside your RTI Connext DDS installation.
 For more information on how to set an environment variable, please see the RTI Core Libraries and Utilities Getting Started Guide.